Joealb75/NSS-Bought-Sold/README.md

 Tech Used: JavaScript and React was used to dynamically render components on the site.
 I used bootstrap CSS to style the site and a local JSON-Server to store and retrieve the necessary data.
 I also utilized an ERD to visualize the dataflow and Figma to wireframe the design of the site.

+**For the latest version of my app clone the `develop` branch**

+## MUST READ
+While this project was created to showcase what I learned during the first 3 months at NSS, I am activly working to improve this project and bring it up to speed with additional features and a proper back-end.

+If you want to view the 2-wk sprint version of this project clone from the `MVP-PLUS-Complete` branch and get the JSON database mention in the install steps.
+If you want the latest version clone the `develop` branch from the client side and the develop branch in the `Bought-Sold-Django-API` repo.

 ## Steps to install